i-am-bee/github-issue-creator/README.md

 A multi-agent system for creating well-structured GitHub issues using the [BeeAI Framework](https://github.com/i-am-bee/beeai-framework).
 This system coordinates between specialized agents to draft issues, check for duplicates, and create final GitHub issues with customizable templates.
 The system is consumable via the [Agent Stack](https://github.com/i-am-bee/agentstack) (UI and CLI) through the A2A protocol.

 ✅ Multi-agent workflow
 🔄 Real-time trajectory tracking
 📝 Customizable issue templates

+## Motivation

+As AI coding assistants become more capable, **the bottleneck in software development is shifting from implementation to specification**.
+When AI can handle the *how*, the quality of your *what* and *why* becomes critical.

+This project ensures every GitHub issue is well-scoped, consistently formatted, and grounded in your project's context—making it ready for both human developers and AI assistants to act on efficiently.

+## Features

+- 📝 **Template Support**: Bug report and feature request templates
+- 📖 **Documentation Grounding**: Technical Writer uses project documentation for technical accuracy
+- 🔄 **Self-Reflection**: Writer validates drafts against format rules and requirements automatically
+- 🔗 **GitHub Integration**: Seamless interaction through GitHub MCP server
+- 🏷️ **Issue Types Support**: Automatic detection and use of organization issue types with fallback to default types (Feature/Bug)
+- 🏷️ **Labels Support**: Automatic retrieval and application of repository labels to created issues
+- 📊 **Trajectory Tracking**: Real-time visibility into agent interactions and tool usage
+- 🔍 **Duplicate Prevention**: Intelligent search for existing similar issues
+- ✅ **User Approval**: Human-in-the-loop workflow with approval gates
+- ⚙️ **Conditional Requirements**: Enforced workflow steps and dependencies
+- 🔒 **Repository-Scoped Tools**: Pre-configured GitHub tools with repository context for better security

 ## What is GitHub Issue Creator?

 The GitHub Issue Creator orchestrates a multi-step workflow using specialized agents:

 - **Project Manager**: Coordinates the entire workflow and manages agent handoffs
-- **Technical Writer**: Creates structured issue drafts from user input using templates, grounded with project documentation for technical accuracy
+- **Technical Writer**: Creates structured issue drafts from user input using templates, grounded with project documentation for technical accuracy.
+Includes self-reflection loop to ensure strict format and rule compliance.
 - **Analyst**: Searches for existing similar issues to prevent duplicates

 This gives you consistent, professional GitHub issues while preventing duplicates and maintaining quality standards.
 The system integrates with GitHub through the [GitHub MCP server](https://github.com/modelcontextprotocol/servers/tree/main/src/github) for seamless repository interactions.